sbelectronics/h8/8008/README.md

 * h8-bb.rom.
 Bitbangs IO to a 9-pin header on the CPU board.
 Use this if you don't have a serial board.

+## Programming PLDs

+Several gal22v10d programmable logic devices are used.
+The associated PLD files are there and can be recompiled win WINCUPL.
+The compiled JED files should also be there and may be burned directly using a TL866II+ or similar programmer.

+* pld/bus. required. goes in the BUS socket.

+* pld/io. required. goes in the IO socket.

+* pld/intpoll. required. goes in the INTREG socket.

+* pld/intreg. not used.

+* pld/intcon. not used.

+Make sure to place the INTPOLL PLD into the INTREG socket on the board.
+Do not use the INTREG PLD.
+Leave the INTCON socket empty.